stidd/curriculum17-18/advanced/units/unit5/README.md

 # Unit 5: Playlist

 ## Overview:
-In this project students will create an application by which they create an array of songs objects in the form of a JSON response.
-They will iterate over the array and add a div containing song infrmation to the screen, as well as dynamically adding classes to elements as they are created.
+Students will create an application by which they create an array of songs objects in the form of a JSON response.
+They will iterate over the array and add an div containg song infrmation to the screen.

 ## Important Links